Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Functional inequalities

-In order to deduce Poincaré or logarithmic Sobolev inequalities, it is not possible to directly apply Proposition~\ref{prop:OrliczBirnbaum}.
-The reason is that the Orlicz-Birnbaum estimate~\eqref{eq:def:PhiPoincare} is with respect to Dirichlet test functions vanishing on a certain set, whereas the Poincaré and logarithmic Sobolev inequalities consider Neumann test function having average zero.
-Therefore, a splitting technique can be used to translate the Orlicz-Birnbaum estimate to the Neumann case.
+Note that Poincar\'e or logarithmic Sobolev inequalities do not follow directly from Proposition~\ref{prop:OrliczBirnbaum}.
+The reason is that the Orlicz--Birnbaum estimate~\eqref{eq:def:PhiPoincare} is for Dirichlet test functions vanishing on a specific set, whereas the Poincar\'e and logarithmic Sobolev inequalities concern Neumann test functions, which have average zero.
+Therefore, a splitting technique can be used to translate the Orlicz--Birnbaum estimate to the Neumann case.
 See also \cite[Chapter 4.4]{Chen06} for some background on this technique.
-The additional step is taken care in the following two corollaries. \begin{cor}[Poincaré inequalities] Let $\nu\in \cP(\cS)$ and $b\in \cS$.
+The additional step is taken care in the following two corollaries. \begin{cor}[Poincar\'e inequalities] Let $\nu\in \cP(\cS)$ and $b\in \cS$.
 Then, there exist $C_{\var}, C_{\PI} > 0$ satisfying

-such that the following statements are equivalent: \begin{enumerate}[label=(\roman{enumi})] \item For all $A \subset \cS \setminus \set*{b}$ the inequality holds
+such that the following statements are equivalent: \begin{enumerate}[label=(\roman{enumi})] \item For all $A \subset \cS \setminus \set*{b}$, the inequality holds